GALACTICNUCLEUS: A high angular resolution $JHK_s$ imaging survey of the Galactic Centre. I. Methodology, performance, and near-infrared extinction towards the Galactic Centre: Intrinsic colour calculation

-The intrinsic color $(J-H)_0$ and $(H-K_s)_0$ were computed using the appropriate Kurucz models for each type of stars.
-We took into account the transmission curves for the HAWK-I $J$, $H$ and $K_s$ filters from the instrument web site and the atmospheric transmission from the Gemini telescope web site.
-We computed the total magnitude for every band and then normalized it using a Vega reference model (Kurucz model).
-As in the calculation of $\lambda_{\rm eff}$, and taking the same values, we estimate the uncertainty varying the parameters that affect the intrinsic color calculation (temperature of the model, metallicity, $\log g$ and precipitable water vapor).
+The intrinsic colours $(J-H)_0$ and $(H-K_s)_0$ were computed using the appropriate Kurucz models for each type of star.
+We took into account the transmission curves for the HAWK-I $J$, $H,$ and $K_s$ filters from the instrument web site and the atmospheric transmission from the Gemini telescope web site.
+We computed the total magnitude for every band and then normalised it using a Vega reference model (Kurucz model).
+As in the calculation of $\lambda_{\rm eff}$, and taking the same values, we estimate the uncertainty varying the parameters that affect the intrinsic colour calculation (temperature of the model, metallicity, $\log g,$ and precipitable water vapour).
 The values for RC stars and young known stars are presented in tables \ref{irc} and \ref{iy}.
-For RC stars we used a model with solar metalicity, 4750 K and 1.6 mm of precipitable water vapor.
+For RC stars we used a model with solar metallicity, 4750 K, and 1.6 mm of precipitable water vapour.
 For the young known stars, we only changed the temperature of the model to 30000 K. As in Appendix \ref{wav}, the final uncertainty was computed adding quadratically all the individual uncertainties.
 In this way, we obtained an upper limit for the uncertainty.
 It can be seen that the most important factor is the temperature of the model.
-In the case of known late type stars, we computed for every of them the correspondent value, depending on the metallicity and temperature.
+In the case of known late-type stars, we computed for each of them the corresponding value, depending on the metallicity and temperature.